By Sebastian Skov Andersen and Joyce Leung

 The protesters, covering him under a shield of umbrellas, tell him he is on their side, not his parents’.
 “It doesn’t fucking matter, all police and their families should die,” the man continues.

 “No, it’s not like that, you’re a frontliner!
 It’s okay, you’re on our side,” the protesters reply to comfort him.
 “You know you have a good heart?
 We are together, don’t be scared.
 You cannot die, you understand me?”

 Some protesters – half-jokingly, half-seriously – juggle the idea of intentionally spreading the coronavirus in police circles, effectively deploying it as a weapon.
 Some urge one another to cough on officers at rallies, whether sick or not, to scare them off getting physical or arresting protesters.

 Jerry laughed as he told HKFP about a master plan common among protesters: “The first place I will go if I catch the virus is the police station.
 Hopefully, I can infect some of them.”

 One 79-year-old man rose to the status of a living legend in the protest movement after he broke out of his isolation pod while waiting for an x-ray at a hospital, then walked with his daughter to a police station close by.

 Afterwards he returned to the hospital for treatment.
 Although the motive of the unnamed perpetrator is unknown, protesters hail him as a hero.

-But according to Au, the protester, it is irresponsible to intentionally bring the virus to the streets intentionally because the officers are prepared for the strategy.
+But according to Au, the protester, it is irresponsible to intentionally bring the virus to the streets because the officers are prepared for the strategy.
 It’s going to affect all the wrong people, he said.